sensu/sensu-go-workshop/lessons/operator/03/README.md

 ## Inventory Management

-One common use case for `sensuctl` is to manage a real-time "inventory of nodes".
+One of the use cases for Sensu is _endpoint management_.
+The infrastructure Sensu is monitoring can be listed using `sensuctl`, creating a real-time "inventory of nodes".

 Nodes are represented as _entities_, and they either have an agent running locally, or are proxying observability data through an agent running elsewhere.

 The commands `sensuctl entity list` and `sensuctl entity info <entity_id>` are used to list and inspect entities.